 Resource Description Amazon EC2 Getting Started Guide The Getting Started Guide provides a quick tutorial of the service based on a simple use case.
 Examples and instructions are included.
 Amazon EC2 Release Notes The Release Notes give a high-level overview of the current release.
 They specifically note any new features, corrections, and known issues.
 AWS Developer Resource Center A central starting point to find documentation, code samples, release notes, and other information to help you build innovative applications with AWS.
-Amazon EC2 product information The primary web page for information about Amazon EC2.
-AWS Support Center The home page for AWS Technical Support, including access to our Developer Forums, Technical FAQs, Service Status page, and (if you are subscribed to this program) AWS Premium Support.
+Discussion Forums A community-based forum for developers to discuss technical questions related to Amazon Web Services.
+AWS Support Center The home page for AWS Technical Support, including access to our Developer Forums, Technical FAQs, Service Status page, and AWS Premium Support (if you are subscribed to this program).
 AWS Premium Support Information The primary web page for information about AWS Premium Support, a one-on-one, fast-response support channel to help you build and run applications on AWS Infrastructure Services.
-E-mail address for questions related to your AWS account: webservices@amazon.com This e-mail address is only for account questions.
-For technical questions, use the AWS Support Center.
-Conditions of Use Detailed information about the copyright and trademark usage at Amazon.com.
+E-mail address for questions related to your AWS account: <webservices@amazon.com></webservices@amazon.com> This e-mail address is only for account questions.
+For technical questions, use the Discussion Forums.
+Conditions of Use Detailed information about the copyright and trademark usage at Amazon.com and other topics.